 Despite what the name implies, mortgage protection insurance is almost never the best option for homeowners to protect their mortgage.
 It’s expensive, the death benefit decreases every year and it usually involves post-claim underwriting (which favors the insurance company).
-In this article, I will make my case for why I think should stop overpaying for mortgage protection insurance.
+In this article, I will make my case for why I think you should stop overpaying for mortgage protection insurance.

 If you bought a home or refinanced your mortgage recently, you’ve probably received several official-looking letters and/or postcards about mortgage protection insurance.
 Actually, many of them are not that specific.
 Instead, they’re often designed to give the impression that there’s a problem with your mortgage.